SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/update/add-members-to-static.md

 6. In the **Category** field, choose the type of selection you require.
 Click the arrow to display a predefined list of alternatives.

-7. In the **Visible for**, choose if the selection will be visible to everyone, only you or visible to everyone in a user group that the owner belongs to.
+7. In the **Visible for**, choose if the selection should be visible to everyone, only you or visible to everyone in a user group that the owner belongs to.

 8. For selections of companies/contacts: If you check the **Company is unique** check box, only one record will be added for each unique company among the selected contacts.
 So if you have selected 10 contacts that belong to 3 companies, only the 3 companies will be added to the selection.